Stephaniedroop/Collider_cogsci25/README.md

 ## How to run

 - For **analysis** go to the `Main_scripts` folder and run `masterscript.R`, or if you know what script you are looking for you can go straight there and run that only.
-See list of scripts below.
+List of scripts below.
+(I will hopefully have saved each script's data output so you can jump straight to that script, but if for some reason I haven't, you need to run the previous script too).
 - To see the behavioural experiment at https://eco.ppls.ed.ac.uk/~s0342840/collider/collidertop.html.
 Code for the task interface and structure of running it in JavaScript in in the folder `Experiment`.
 To click through the experiment: at the comprehension check enter Yes, No, True, 12.

 ## Files, folders, model